TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 # ros-humble-ros1-bridge-builder
 Create a "*ros-humble-ros1-bridge*" package that can be used directly within Ubuntu 22.02 ROS2 Humble.

 It takes approximately 10 minutes on my PC, equipped with a 6-core CPU and 24GB of memory.
+Note, it takes about 1 GB of memory per CPU core to compile the ROS1 bridge.
+So, if your system has only 4 GB of memory but 100 CPU cores, it will still use only 4 CPU cores for the compilation.
+Now, why does it require so much memory to compile?
+Well, you can blame the overuse of C++ templates...

 ## How to create this builder docker image: